 A soil test kit is available for purchase so you can test yourself.
 However, for more detailed information-especially when managing larger areas or specific crops like fruit trees or vegetable gardens-it's recommended to send samples to a professional lab.
 That lab can give you a detailed analysis including soil pH, nutrient levels (phosphorus, potassium, calcium, magnesium and sulfur) and organic content.

 Soil pH is one of the most important factors in plant growth.
 It affects how available those nutrients are to your plants.
 Most plants grow well in slightly acidic to neutral soil (pH 6.0 to 7.0) but there are exceptions.
 Blueberries and mountain laurels, for example, prefer more acidic conditions.
-Acidic soil can be improved by adding lime to elevate the pH.
-Sulfur can be used to enhance soil acidity for plants that thrive in more acidic conditions.
+Acidic material can be improved by adding lime to elevate the pH.
+Sulfur can be used to enhance acidity for plants that thrive in more acidic conditions.

-Nutrient levels in the soil directly affect plant health.
+Nutrient levels in the directly affect plant health.
 A standard acidic soil sample test will measure available nutrients including nitrogen, phosphorus, potassium and other micronutrients like iron, manganese, copper and zinc.
 These tests will identify excess nutrients or deficiencies that can limit plant growth.
 Too much nitrogen, for example, can promote leaf growth at the expense of flowers and fruit.
 Insufficient potassium can reduce crop yields.

 Based on the test soil sample results, you'll get customized lime and fertilizer recommendations to correct pH imbalances and nutrient deficiencies.
 That means you'll know exactly which nutrients your soil is lacking-and which you have in abundance.
 Lime is applied to acidic soils to raise the pH and increase availability of phosphorus and calcium.
 Fertilizer recommendations are tailored to address nutrient deficiencies revealed by soil tests-and to account for soil acidity.